jawahar14/carousel/README.md

-# carousel
-Created with CodeSandbox
+This is a restaurant page created with React.